Dreamykass/dreamykass/readme.md

 ^ My GitHub page, with my projects, a longer about-me section, blog, etc.

 <https://dreamykass.github.io/spectrometry-devsite/>\
 ^ I'm also working on a game written in Rust, for my diploma project.
-See more about about it here:

 Technologies that I like and, I like to think, I am familiar with: